shlinkio/shlink/README.md

 Those tasks can be performed using shlink's CLI, so it should be easy to schedule them to be run in the background (for example, using cron jobs):

-* Resolve IP address locations: `/path/to/shlink/bin/cli visit:locate`
+* **For shlink older than 1.18.0 or not using swoole as the web server**: Resolve IP address locations: `/path/to/shlink/bin/cli visit:locate`

     If you don't run this command regularly, the stats will say all visits come from *unknown* locations.